AnthonyCxx/Notes-and-Writeups/C/Input and Output/Reading and Writing Files.md

 > Reference: [_What is a Segementation Fault?_](https://www.geeksforgeeks.org/core-dump-segmentation-fault-c-cpp/#:~:text=Core%20Dump%2FSegmentation%20fault%20is,an%20error%20indicating%20memory%20corruption.)

 ### File Modes
+_r_ mode returns NULL if the file does not exist; _w_ mode overwrites the file if it does.
 | Mode | Function | If File Exists | If File Does Not Exist |
 | ---- | --------- | ------------- | ---------------------- |
 | r | reads file | same as function | returns NULL |